Staying Safe With Cash by Mail

 Record yourself receiving the package from the postal worker, the postal worker weighing it, record the label, all the outer sides of the package; open the package while filming with the camera pointed into it, run the cash through a counter and counterfeit scanner.
 Make sure everything is filmed in one take.
 Always keep the package in view of the camera.
 Keep the footage in case of a dispute for 180 days.

-The key thing to remember (and we put disclaimers about this on every step of the way) is to NEVER release the escrow UNTIL you have the money and you are absolutely confident that everything is in order.
-A legitimate buyer won't pressure you into early release.
+The key thing to remember (and we put disclaimers about this on every step of the way) is to NEVER finalize a trade UNTIL you have the money and you are absolutely confident that everything is in order.
+A legitimate buyer won't pressure you into early finalize.

 Have a buyer put a note with their username and trade ID